apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

     This approach for authentication supports both interactive and non-interactive sessions.
-However, the requirement for a plain-text password assigned to an envrionment variable, is the security compromise for this flexibility.
+However, the requirement for a plain-text password assigned to an environment variable, is the security compromise for this flexibility.

 .. note::